Experience of working in a medical, massage or beauty clinic will be helpful in aromatherapy.

 Most aromatherapists are self-employed, working full or part-time from home, from clients' homes or from their own practice.
 Many work as part of a team of alternative health practitioners for private practices such as specialist and complementary health care clinics and health farms.
 Some aromatherapists provide additional therapies including massage and reflexology.
 A very limited amount of contract work may be available with some GP practices and NHS trusts (in hospitals, hospices and community health centres).

-Aromatherapy is an unregulated profession, but it is highly advisable to register with a voluntary regulatory body, such as the International Federation of Professional Aromatherapists (IFPA), the Aromatherapy Council (AC) or the Complementary and Natural Healthcare Council (CNHC).
-Before you can register with these organisations you will need a diploma or degree in aromatherapy, such as an NVQ, which are offered at most further education colleges.
-Details of approved qualifications can be found on the regulatory bodies' websites.
+'Aromatherapist' is not a protected title, therefore any form of registration is voluntary.
+Nonetheless, in order to demonstrate your expertise and ensure prospective clients are confident in your abilities, it is highly advisable to register with an officially recognised professional organisation that covers aromatherapy, such as the Complementary and Natural Healthcare Council (CNHC) or Federation of Holistic Therapists.
+Before you can register with these organisations you will need an approved qualification.
+Details of approved qualifications can be found on the organisations' websites.

 Experience of working in a medical, massage or beauty clinic will also be helpful.
 It is necessary to have a good understanding of anatomy and physiology in addition to detailed knowledge of essential oils and their preparation.